What is Apache?

 With Dynatrace you get deep-level visibility into each of your web server process groups, including dependent applications and running services.
 When problems are detected, the Dynatrace anomaly-detection engine correlates host and network metrics with web-server specific metrics, busy workers, response sizes, and number of requests, to identify the root causes.

-Dynatrace Apache monitoring shows you all relevant information in an interactive infographic.
+Apache monitoring with Dynatrace shows you all relevant information in an interactive infographic.
 Meta information like application version, configuration path, and used ports are included.
 See availability metrics and events like deployment changes and Apache restarts.

 See Apache-specific metrics (without plugins!)